CrowdStrike/Cloud-AWS/Network-Firewall/documentation/deployment.md

 ![](images/cft-status.png)

 1. Verify that you have a Firewall in your newly created VPC.
-Verify the firewall rule groups associatied with the firewall policy.
+Verify the firewall rule groups associated with the firewall policy.
 ![](images/fw-status.png)

 2. Verify that you have a route entry in the route table associated with the private subnet that has a next hop of the firewall vpce.